WojciechBarczynski/gharchive_pyspark_data_processing/README.md

 - wget 1.21.3  <br />
 - all python libraries specified in requirements.txt.  <br />

+Here is a link to a great Apache Spark and Pyspark installation tutorial: https://youtu.be/AB2nUrKYRhw  <br />

 To run the program properly, please make sure to set up environmental variables for Java, Spark, Hadoop and wget.  <br />
 To run all programs correctly, please download:  <br />
 - the examples directory,  <br />